 The Neighborhood Watch program was created to obtain citizen involvement in discouraging and preventing residential crime.
-Neighborhood Watch is one of the most effective and least costly ways to prevent crime and reduce fear.
-Creating a neighborhood watch can help reduce burglaries and robberies, and improve relations between police and the communities they serve.
-The success of the program depends upon a communication network with three partners the residents, the block captain and the Walton County Sheriff’s Office.
+Neighborhood Watch is one of the most effective and least expensive ways to prevent crime and reduce fear.
+Creating a neighborhood watch can help prevent burglaries and robberies and improve relations between police and the communities they serve.
+The success of the program depends upon a communication network with three partners; the residents, the block captain and the Walton County Sheriff’s Office.

 How do I start a Neighborhood Watch in my area?

 - Begin by asking your neighbors if they would participate in the program.